Newly Accepted Students

 - Natural Science II, examining logic, information, and the workings of cells, computers, and the brain

-The second year of the program includes specially designed classes in the social sciences, theology, history, and art history.
+The second year of the program includes specially designed Honors seminars in urban studies (at the New York Historical Society), art history (at various museums), sacred texts (with community engaged learning) and globalization.
 In the junior and senior year, you will engage in independent research projects, study abroad opportunities, and/or internships, as well as complete a senior thesis in your primary area of study.

 In short, the honors program encapsulates the best that New York City and Fordham University have to offer.
 It will be my pleasure to welcome you to the city and to the University.

-Should you have any questions, or if you would like to discuss the program in further detail, please do not hesitate to contact me, via phone at 212-636-6793 or email me at firstname.lastname@example.org.
-You can also reach out to my colleague in the Office of Undergraduate Admission, Pedro Hipolito, Admission Counselor and honors program liaison, by phone at 212-636-7607 or email at email@example.com.
+Should you have any questions, or if you would like to discuss the program in further detail, please do not hesitate to contact me, at email@example.com.
+You can also reach out to my colleague in the Office of Undergraduate Admission, Ikenna Uche, Admission Counselor and Honors Program liaison, at firstname.lastname@example.org.